OpenHUTB/carla_doc/docs/tuto_first_steps.md

 ---

-## Choose your vehicles
+## 选择你的车辆

 ![vehicles_overview](./img/catalogue/vehicles/vehicle_montage.webp)

-CARLA provides a library of vehicles to fill your simulation with traffic.
-Browse the vehicle models in the [CARLA vehicle catalogue](catalogue_vehicles.md).
+Carla provides a library of vehicles to fill your simulation with traffic.
+Browse the vehicle models in the [Carla vehicle catalogue](catalogue_vehicles.md).

 You can see all available vehicle blueprints by filtering the blueprint library.